-\end{claim} The \hyperlink{proof:imitating-portfolio}{proof} is given in Section~\ref{section:proofs}; it relies on showing that at turn $\turn$ the risk-free portfolio of Claim~\ref{claim:risk-free-portfolio-arbitrary-turn} is equal in value to $\bonds{\turn}$.
-Then, algebraic manipulations are made on the definitions of both the risk-free portfolio and the portfolio of Claim~\ref{claim:long-amount} to conclude that the claim holds.
+The proof is given in \cref{sec:Proofs} It relies on showing that at turn $\turnReg$ the risk-free portfolio of \cref{clm:RiskFreePortfolioArbitraryTurn} is equal in value to $\bonds{\turnReg}$.
+Finally, the claim is reached by applying algebraic manipulations to the definitions of the risk-free portfolio and the portfolio of \cref{clm:LongAmount}.

-Combining Claims~\ref{claim:long-amount} and~\ref{claim:imitating-portfolio} immediately gives the following: \begin{corollary} The portfolio constructed in Claim~\ref{claim:long-amount} is an imitating portfolio for the $\finalturn$-th mining opportunity between turns $\turn$, $\turn+1$, meaning the portfolio is equal in value to the opportunity at both turns. \end{corollary}
+We finish the proof of \cref{thm:ImitatingPortfolio} by combining \cref{clm:LongAmount,clm:ImitatingPortfolio}. \begin{restatable}{corollary}{corollaryImitating} The portfolio of \cref{clm:LongAmount} is an imitating portfolio for the $\finalturn$-th mining opportunity between turns $\turnReg$, $\turnReg+1$, meaning the portfolio is equal in value to the opportunity at both turns.
+Additionally, if there are no fees, selling the imitating portfolio for turns $\turnReg, \turnReg+1$ at turn $\turnReg+1$ generates enough money to buy the imitating portfolio for $\turnReg+1, \turnReg+2$.
+Thus, after the initial investment is made, no influx of funds is required to adjust the portfolio between turns, meaning that the initial purchase of the portfolio costs exactly the same as the opportunity that it imitates. \end{restatable}

-Similarly to Section~\ref{subsection:pricing-relative-to-arbitrary-time}, the imitating portfolio can be evaluated at multiple time periods by dynamically moving backwards in time.
-The portfolio can change between turns, costing additional fees to perform the necessary adjustments; these are included in the empirical evaluation performed in Section~\ref{section:empirical-evaluation}.
+Like in \cref{sec:PricingRelativeToArbitraryTime}, the imitating portfolio can be evaluated at multiple time periods by dynamically moving backwards in time. \cref{alg:ImitateMiningOpportunity} provides an algorithmic construction of such a portfolio.
+If the portfolio changes between turns, the necessary adjustments cost additional fees; these are included in the empirical evaluation given in \cref{sec:EmpiricalEvaluation}.

-Note that under the assumption that there are no fees, Claims~\ref{claim:long-amount} and~\ref{claim:imitating-portfolio} imply that at turn $\turn+1$, selling the imitating portfolio for turns $\turn, \turn+1$ generates enough money to buy the imitating portfolio for turns $\turn+1, \turn+2$, meaning that after the initial investment is made, no new influx of funds is required to adjust the portfolio between turns.
-In addition, the initial purchase of the portfolio costs exactly the same as the opportunity that it imitates.

-\iflong Let us proceed by demonstrating how to use these results to construct an imitating portfolio: \begin{example} Figure~\ref{fig:example-imitating-portfolio} shows the portfolios imitating the mining opportunity offered in Example~\ref{example:two-turn-example} for all possible world states.
-The portfolios were constructed in the following manner:
+In \cref{exm:ImitatingPortfolio}, we construct an imitating portfolio using the results of \cref{sec:ImitatingPortfolio}. \begin{example} Recall \cref{exm:twoTurnExample}, we revisit it and construct imitating portfolios for each of the example's states.
+These portfolios are summarized in \cref{fig:ExampleImitatingPortfolio}.
+Portfolios are comprised of holdings in coins and bonds, thus we represent them as tuples where the left item is the amount of coins, and the right one is the bonds' value in USD.
+Portfolios are sold on the last turn, so all final portfolios hold no assets.
+The portfolios are constructed like so.